 “But if the evil servant shall say in his heart, My Lord delayeth His coming; And shall begin to smite his fellow servants, and to eat and drink with the drunkards, The Lord of that servant shall come in a day when he looked not for Him, and in an hour he is not aware of”(Matt.24:48-50).

 It is obvious that in this parable, Jesus is the Lord, and the evil servant is the irresponsible and slothful leader in the Church.
-This parable cannot refer to the expiration of the 70th week, for the simple reason that Christ’s physical return occurs at the end of the 70th week.
+This parable cannot refer to the expiration of the 70th week of Daniel, for the simple reason that Christ’s physical return occurs at the end of the 70th week of Daniel.
 Men will know Christ is about to return.
-The Olivet Discourse contains warnings inside the 70th week prior to the Rapture of the Church and the commencement of the Day Of His Wrath.
+The Olivet Discourse contains warnings inside the 70th week of Daniel prior to the Rapture of the Church and the commencement of the Day Of His Wrath.
 The admonitions are both logical and sequential.
 “Then shall two be in the field; the one shall be taken, and the other left.
 Two women shall be grinding at the milk; the one shall be taken, and the other left”(Matt.24:40,41).
 The ones taken were taken in the Rapture.
 The ones left are to face the wrath of God.
 The Greek word translated taken here is “paralambano.”
 It means to take near to oneself.
 It cannot connote the idea of been taken in Armageddon as pretribulationists would like us to believe.
 Nor is the one left only to enter the Millennium.
 Rather, the one left behind is left to face the wrath of God during the Day Of The Lord judgment of the living wicked earth-dwellers.

 The warnings and admonitions urge us to be watchful(Matt.24:42-44), faithful(Matt.24:45-51), prepared(Matt.25:1-13), and fruitful(Matt.25:14-30); all in anticipation of the Rpapture of the Church prior to the commencement of the wrath of God at the last trump, at the breaking of the 7th seal which occurs inside the second half of the 70th seven of Daniel.
 We are to “Watch ye, therefore, and pray always, that he may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son Of Man”(Luk.21:36).